andrewdavis33/sckernel/README.md

 When opening Jupyter notebook, select from the <i>New</i> menu SC_Kernel to create a new SuperCollider notebook using sclang.

-For the console frontend, you can run it `jupyter console --kernel sckernel`.
+For the console frontend, you can run `jupyter console --kernel sckernel`.

 ## Converting from Notebooks to SuperCollider files (.scd)